Panzerschrek/U-00DC-Sprache/source/docs/en/namespaces.rst

 It is possible to perform lookup from specific namespace by specifying partial name address with ``::`` separator.
-In this case namespace lookup happens first (using rules describing above) and than specific namespace lookup is performed.
+In this case namespace lookup happens first (using rules describing above) and than lookup within a specific namespace is performed.
-For global namespace specifying a name should start with ``::``.
+For root namespace specifying a name should start with ``::``.

 .. code-block:: u_spr